-Earlier this morning, the Bank of Canada announced it was raising the key interest rate from 1.25% to 1.5%, citing strong economic growth, a stabilizing housing market and strength in commodities such as oil, as factors guiding this decision.
+Yesterday morning, the Bank of Canada announced it was raising the key interest rate from 1.5% to 1.75%, citing strong economic growth, a stabilizing housing market and strength in commodities such as oil, as factors guiding this decision.
 Governor Stephen Poloz also noted that tariff disputes with the United States are being closely watched, but that their overall impact on the Canadian economy is expected to be minimal.

 What does that mean?